saurabh-shete/tryouts/README.md

 # i18n in React with react-intl

-This is a starter project.
+This is a starter project...